jboss-developer/jboss-eap-quickstarts/ejb-in-war/README.md

 Author: Paul Robinson
 Level: Intermediate
 Technologies: EJB, JSF, WAR
-Summary: Packages an EJB JAR in a WAR
+Summary: The `ejb-in-war` quickstart demonstrates how to package an *EJB 3.1* bean in a WAR archive and deploy it to JBoss EAP.
+Arquillian tests are also provided.
 Target Product: EAP
 Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>